 There is a kitchen sink and propane-fired stove, but no operating refrigerator.
 One tank of propane is provided; refills are on you. *Bring a good ice chest, with adequate ice.*

-There's a small grocery store in nearby Puertecitos, and a couple restaurants, but hours can be highly unpredictable.
-There's no local nightclub, no souvenir shop, no sure gas station, and because our home is "off the grid," there's no AC, no TV, and no phone.
+There's a small grocery store in nearby Puertecitos, and a couple restaurants, but hours are highly unpredictable.
+There's no local nightclub, no souvenir shop, no sure gas station, and because our home is "off the grid," there's no AC, no TV, and no phone service.

 For us, that's heaven, but it's not for the Ritz-Carlton crowd.